 has than 200 institutes worldwide, and their teachers hold a Korean language teaching certificate authorized by the King Sejong Foundation.

-The institute is named after the fourth king of the Joseon dynasty, who created the Korean alphabet in 1446.
+The institute is named after the fourth king of the Joseon Dynasty, who created the Korean alphabet in 1446.

 K-pop and Korean culture

-In 2012, K-pop made an impact on mainstream Western media through Psy's song Gangnam Style, which spread across the internet and within a couple of months became the most viewed video in YouTube history, a record it held until 2017.
+In 2012, K-pop made a splash in the mainstream Western media with Psy’s song “Gangnam Style,” which went viral online and, within a couple of months, became the most-viewed video in YouTube history—a record it held until 2017.

-Due to these events, interest in the Korean language and culture increased significantly.
+As a result of these events, interest in the Korean language and culture increased significantly.

 Courses

-- Korean language courses at different levels.
+- Korean language courses at various levels.

 - Courses on Korean culture.